What library resources are available to help me write my research paper, thesis, or dissertation?

 Research Consultation

-If you would like to have an in-depth research consultation with the CED Librarian, Lydian Brambila, you may schedule an appointment through LibCal.
+If you would like to have an in-depth, one-on-one consultation with a research librarian, you may schedule an appointment through LibCal.